Gbyte Recovery

 Table of contents

 Open your iPhone Calendar and find everything missing?
-If your iPhone calendar events disappeared, this usually means a sync error, account issue, or accidental deletion — and in many cases, the events are not permanently gone yet.
+If your iPhone calendar events disappeared, especially after updating to the latest iOS 26, this usually means a sync error, account conflict, or accidental deletion.
+In most cases, the events are not permanently gone—they are just "invisible" to the system.

 Calendar events are just one type of data that can go missing.
 If you're dealing with multiple types of lost data, start with our complete iPhone data recovery guide to understand all your recovery options